 The Blindness and Low Vision Studies Admissions Committee recommends that at least one faculty member and the director of the program evaluate the applicant’s knowledge, interest and motivation to work in the field of vision impairment.
 Each interviewer provides written information to the Admissions Committee.
 In-person interviews are preferred; however, telephone interviews can be arranged when necessary.

-After the interview, the College of Education and Rehabilitation Admissions Committee evaluates the findings of the candidate profile (academic achievement + personal index + interview index), and makes a recommendation regarding the applicant’s acceptability status.
+After the interview, the College of Health Sciences, Education and Rehabilitation Admissions Committee evaluates the findings of the candidate profile (academic achievement + personal index + interview index), and makes a recommendation regarding the applicant’s acceptability status.
 A student’s file must be complete before review by the Admissions Committee.
 Every effort is made to provide decisions to applicants within two to four weeks of the scheduled interview.
 The University’s Office of Admissions will send final notification to the applicant, along with information on how to matriculate and reserve a seat in the program.

 Salus University, by choice, declares and reaffirms its policy of complying with federal and state legislation and does not in any way discriminate in educational programs, employment, or in-services to the public on the basis of race, color, creed or religion, sexual orientation, gender identity, national origin, age, physical or intellectual disabilities, or veteran status.
 In addition, the University also complies with federal regulations issued under Title IX of the Educational Amendments of 1972 Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act.